Traumatic events: how autistic children might react

 - not be able to do things they could do before or seem to go backwards in their development – for example, they might stop using the toilet or start using a baby voice

-- be more focused on their obsessive interests or activities.
+- be more focused on their special interests or preferred activities.

 These reactions are common after a traumatic event, but they don’t always happen straight away.
-Autistic children’s reactions might come weeks or months later, when they’ve processed what happened, how they’re feeling, and how it has changed things around them.
+For autistic children and teenagers, reactions might come weeks or months later, when they’ve processed what happened, how they’re feeling, and how it has changed things around them.

-This means autistic children need your support in the days, weeks and months afterwards.
+This means autistic children and teenagers need your support in the days, weeks and months afterwards.
 For most children, things will improve in a few months.

-You can support your autistic child in many of the same ways you can support all children in the days and weeks after a traumatic event.
+You can support your autistic child in many of the same ways you can support all children in the time after a traumatic event.
 Autistic children might need extra support to talk through their feelings, handle reminders of the event, handle uncertainty and manage their emotions.

-Talking and listening with autistic children after traumatic events
+Talking and listening with autistic children and teenagers after traumatic events

-When you talk with your autistic child in the days and weeks after the traumatic event, you can explain what’s happening.
+When you talk with your autistic child in the days, weeks and months after the traumatic event, it’s important to explain what’s happening in clear, direct language.
 For example, ‘The fire burned our house down.
 While it’s being rebuilt, we’ll live with Aunty Lisa and Uncle Dave.
 You can still go to school and see your friends’.
-Social stories or comic strip conversations can help your child understand.
+You could turn your explanation into a social story or comic strip conversation to help with your child’s understanding.

-Role-playing the solution to a question can help your child understand and remember the information.
+- Role-play the answer to a question.
+This can help your child understand and remember the information.
 For example, if your child asks what will happen when they visit Grandma in hospital, you and your child could role-play a hospital visit.

 Your autistic child might be frightened by reminders of the event, like smoke after a bushfire or pictures on TV news.